Pinnacle rides sale-leaseback real-estate gains to higher second-quarter profit

-A strategic decision by Pinnacle Financial Partners to conduct a major sale-leaseback initiative contributed to the bank posting on Tuesday a 36.9% jump in second-quarter net income to $197.3 million.
+A strategic decision by Pinnacle Financial Partners Inc. to conduct a major sale-leaseback initiative contributed to the bank posting Tuesday a 36.9% jump in second-quarter net income to $197.3 million.

 The bank reported gaining $85.7 million from the initiative that involved the sale of fixed assets.